RohitBisht3502/TrainingCenter/README.md

 The Repository layer manages data access to the underlying database.
 It handles database operations such as Create, Read, Update, and Delete (CRUD) for restaurant data.
 Additionally, it may include data mapping and conversion between Java objects and database entities.

-## Data Structures Used

-1.ArrayList

 The project utilizes the following data structures:

-### User Class
+### Center Class

-The `User` class defines the structure for user data and includes the following fields:
+The `Center` class defines the structure data the following fields:

-- userId (Type: Long): An identifier for the user.
+- centerId (Type: Long): An identifier for the training center.
-- userName (Type: String): The user's full name.
+- centerName (Type: String): The name of the training center.
-- userHandle (Type: String): A unique handle or username associated with the user, often used for identification or public display.
+- centerCode (Type: String): A unique code assigned to the training center, typically alphanumeric and exactly 12 characters long.
+- address (Type: Address): An object representing the address of the training center, including detailed address, city, state, and pincode.
+- studentCapacity (Type: Integer): The maximum capacity of students the training center can accommodate.
+- coursesOffered (Type: List<String>): A list of courses offered by the training center.
+- createdOn (Type: LocalDateTime): A timestamp indicating when the training center was created.
-- userEmail (Type: String): The email address associated with the user's account.
+- contactEmail (Type: String): The email address associated with the training center for contact purposes.
-- userPassword (Type: String): The password used for user authentication and access control.
+- contactPhone (Type: String): The phone number associated with the training center for contact purposes.
-- userGender (Type: Gender): A variable representing the user's gender, which may be defined as an enumeration or a custom data type.

-### Post Class
+### Address Class

-The `Post` class defines the structure for post data and includes the following fields:
+The `Address` class defines the structure for address data and includes the following fields:

-- postId (Type: Integer): An identifier for the post.
-- postContent (Type: String): The content or text of the post.
+- detailedAddress (Type: String): The detailed address, including street name, building number, etc.
-- postCaption (Type: String): A caption associated with the post.
+- city (Type: String): The city where the training center is located.
-- postLocation (Type: String): The location where the post was created or is associated with.
+- state (Type: String): The state where the training center is located.
-- postType (Type: PostType): A variable of type PostType that likely represents the type or category of the post.
-- postCreatedTimeStamp (Type: LocalDateTime): A timestamp indicating when the post was created or published.
-- postOwner (Type: User): An association with a "User" object, presumably representing the owner or author of the post.

-### Comment Class

-The `Comment` class defines the structure for comment data and includes the following fields:

-- commentId (Type: Integer): An identifier for the comment.
-- commentBody (Type: String): The main content or text of the comment, which is marked as non-nullable.
+- pincode (Type: String): The postal code or ZIP code of the training center's location.
-- commentCreationTimeStamp (Type: LocalDateTime): A timestamp indicating when the comment was created.

-### Type Enum

-The `Gender Type` enum enumerates the possible restaurant types:

-- `MALE`:
-- `FEMALE`:
-- `TRANS`:
-- ...

-The `Post Type` enum enumerates the possible restaurant types:

-- `IMAGE`:
-- `VIDEO`:
-- `TEXT`:
-- ...
-### Mapping

-The `Comment class` mappings are likes Many post have one comment and Many user can comment in post:

-- @ManyToOne
-    @JoinColumn(name = "fk_post_id")
-    private Post post;

-- @ManyToOne
-    @JoinColumn(name = "fk_commenter_id")
-    private User commenter;

-The `Post class` mappings are likes:

-- @ManyToOne
-    @JoinColumn(name = "fk_owner_user_id")
-    private User postOwner;

 ### MySql